Best Practices for a Successful Zoom Interview (With Tips)

 Even though it's a virtual meeting, this is still a formal job interview, and it's important to wear appropriate professional attire.
-Wearing the same outfit you would to an in-person interview will give a positive first impression to the interviewer and enhance your confidence and presentation.
+Wearing an outfit you would wear to an in-person interview will give a positive first impression to the interviewer and enhance your confidence and presentation.

 Stay focused on the camera and screen